LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/admin-menu.md

+---
+title: "What is the Admin menu and how does it work?"
+isPublished: true
+---

 # What is the Admin menu and how does it work?

 The Admin menu offers you the grouped administrative links from the Site Administration page in a menu format without leaving your current page.
 It has some important capabilities for you: